top of page

 2024.
 The PACT Act: Awareness, Understanding, and Opportunities to Engage Veterans.
 Greer, Nikky; Fannon, Tara, and Robert Wong.
 White Paper.
 Aptive Resources

 2023.
 Social Technology, Mental Health Support, and Suicide Prevention in Veteran and Military Populations: A Survey.
 Bottrell, Melissa; Fannon, Tara; Gorman, Kate; Greer, Nikky R.; McHugh, Kathleen; Opsahl, Wendy; Winkler, Michelle; and Wright, Anne.
 White Paper.
-Aptive Resources and Artemis Arc
+Aptive Resources and Artemis

 2021.
 Book Review of Blindness Through the Looking Glass. by Gili Hammer.
 Fannon, Tara.
 Disability Studies Quarterly.
 Volume 41 (1).